MarioMingarro/ClimaRep/README.md

 **vif_filter()**

-Filters variables in a `SpatRaster` object (`x`) based on their Variance Inflation Factor (VIF).
+This function iteratively filters layers from a `SpatRaster` object by removing the one with the highest Variance Inflation Factor (VIF) that exceeds a specified threshold (`th`).
-Variables with VIF above the threshold are iteratively removed until all remaining variables have VIF below threshold (`th`).

 `vif_filter(x, th)`